 THIS DATE IN HISTORY: Oct.
 27

-1963: Gordie Howe scores his 544th NHL goal during the Detroit Red Wings' 6-4 loss to the visiting Montreal Canadiens.
+1963: Gordie Howe scores his 544th NHL goal during the Detroit Red Wings' 6-4 loss to the Montreal Canadiens at Olympia Stadium.
 The power-play goal midway through the third period against goalie Gump Worsley pulls Howe into a tie with Maurice Richard of the Canadiens, the NHL's all-time goal-scoring leader when he retires in 1960.

 Exactly five years later, Howe, now 40, becomes the oldest player in NHL history to score points in each of his first five games of the season.
 Howe scores two goals and has an assist in Detroit's 4-3 win against the visiting Chicago Blackhawks.

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career